abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ### Think different

 If you're new to the game, money might be tight.
 It's down to you be intelligent about your budget.
 For a quarter of the price of a MacBook, you could get a very powerful Windows machine.

-> Designing on a PC is no different to designing on a Mac.
-Yes, there was a time when Macs were more suited for designing with, but those days are long gone.
+> Designing and developing on a PC is no different to working on a Mac.
+Yes, there was a time when Macs were more suited for designers, but those days are long gone.

 The gap between the price of Apple hardware and the alternatives is well documented.
 The difference could leave you plenty of budget for other important things like software, wireless peripherals, business cards, travel and booze (optional).